BIRD-Laboratories/MLPScaling/README.md

 I've commitmaxxed to hell but another update.
 I ended up proceeding but i realized modelscope syncing was not enabled so i restarted the run.
 It seems like runtimes are limited to 12 hours and i need a way longer run time due to my currently unpredictable sleeping times.
 I editted the experiment creating to shuffle.
 I forgot to state the time: 3:53PST.
 If I am somehow still awake i'll see if modelscope uploading works properly.
 5:38PST: I had to restart again because I forgot to add intermediate checkpointing.
 I might not end up using these datapoints now but during the Neurips Expansion it will help.

+## 11/23.5/24
+14:22, last night at approx 5:00 i turned off my experiment.
+I'll go turn it on again now. i'll start working on eval code shortly.
+I had to edit modelscope functionality so I can offload all models properly